Kentile Floors

-Kentile Floors was a New York-based flooring products manufacturer that used asbestos in a variety of its products.
-Eventually, Kentile Floors closed down, but not before filing for bankruptcy to help cover the mounting expenses of asbestos claims.
+Kentile Floors was a New York-based flooring products manufacturer that used asbestos in several products.
+Kentile closed after filing for bankruptcy due to the high costs of asbestos lawsuits.
+As part of its bankruptcy, Kentile created an asbestos trust fund.

 If you suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.